Andrea Bressan is playing as principal bassoon of the Budapest Festival Orchestra since 1999.

-As soloist he played the most important bassoon concerts and bassoon and other soloist instruments with the Budapest Festival Orchestra, I Solisti Veneti, Serenissima Chamber Orchestra, Orchestra Stravinskij, Orchestra da Camera del Friuli, playing in Italy, Germany, Austria, Hungary, France, South Africa and South America.
-He received a special mention at the International competition Viotti in Vercelli in 1985, the first prize at the international competition in Tradate in 1989, the first prize at the Sándor Végh competition of Budapest in 2014.
+As soloist he has played most of the bassoon solo concertos with the Budapest Festival Orchestra, I Solisti Veneti, Serenissima Chamber Orchestra, Interpreti Veneziani, I Solisti Italiani, Orchestra Stravinskij, Orchestra da Camera del Friuli, performing in Italy, Germany, Austria, Hungary, France, Australia and South America and recording Cdes for the labels Brilliant, CPO, Denon.
+He got a special mention at the International competition Viotti in Vercelli (Italy) in 1985, the first prize at the international competition in Tradate (Italy) in 1989, the first prize at the Sándor Végh competition of Budapest in 2014.

 Beside his activity as modern bassoonist, since last 20 years Andrea is playing baroque and classical bassoon in orchestra and as soloist with Venice Baroque Orchestra, Concerto Italiano, Accademia Bizantina, Baltasar Neumann Ensemble, Zefiro Ensemble, conducted by Jordi Savall, Sigiswald Kuijken, Cristopher Hogwood, Reinhard Goebel, Rinaldo Alessandrini, Thomas Hengelbrock, Andrea Marcon, Giovanni Antonini.
 With the baroque bassoon he has recorded several Operas and instrumental musics with the labels Naive, Deutsche Grammophone, Denon, and all the “concerti a cinque” by Antonio Vivaldi (Arte dell’Arco, Brilliant) and the Vivaldi concerto in E minor for cello and bassoon by (soloist with Mario Brunello, Egea).